danharper/graphql-typescript-codegen/README.md

 });
 ```

-Which, of course, can then generate your GraphQL standard definition file too:
+Which can then generate your GraphQL standard definition file too:

 ```graphql
 type BlogPost {